Privacy Policy

 All our employees and any third parties we engage to process data are obliged to respect the confidentiality of such data provided to us and as required under applicable data protection or other legislation.

-Smart became ISO/IEC 27001 certified on 12 October 2021.
+Smart Pension became ISO/IEC 27001 certified on 12 October 2021.
 The scope of this Information Security Management System (ISMS) is information security arrangements associated with the provision of pension and retirement technology services by Smart.

 Any complaints?